ndparker/pyliblinear/README.rst

 ------------

 **pyliblinear** is an API for `liblinear`_ without using ctypes.
-It aims for more pythonic access to liblinear's features, especially featuring lazy evaluations whereever possible.
+It aims for more pythonic access to liblinear's features, especially featuring streams of data and lazy evaluations whereever possible.

 .. _liblinear: http://www.csie.ntu.edu.tw/~cjlin/liblinear/